elimisteve/clint/README.md

 "client"

-## Which versions of Ruby does clint work with?
+## Install Requirements

-Tested using Ruby 1.9.2 on Linux.
+You must have `curl` installed.
+I've tested clint on Linux using Ruby 1.9.2.
+Should work on OS X as well.
+Not sure about Windows...